kenstir/hemlock-docs/docs/pn-setup-guide/configure-evergreen.md

 It will help you set up your Evergreen (EG) server for sending a push notifications with an action trigger.
 It assumes that your System Administrator has already installed the `hemlock-sendmsg` daemon, and it's listening on `localhost:8842`.

 The process is:
-* Create a User Setting Type
+* Create User Setting Types
 * Create an Action Trigger

-## Create a User Setting Type
+## Create User Setting Types

-This procedure creates a new User Setting Type for the app to store its push notification token.
-This token uniquely identifies the app installation, and is required to send a push notification to a specific patron account.
+This procedure creates two new User Setting Types for the app to store its push notification token and an enabled flag.
+The token uniquely identifies the app installation, and is required to send a push notification to a specific patron account.
+The boolean flag can be used as an opt-in setting type on any action triggers that send push notifications.

 As an EG admin, login to the Staff client and go to Server Administration >> User Setting Types.